harveyslash/sympyle/README.md

 ### Examples and tutorials

-All tutorials are under docs/source/tutorials and interactible at https://harveyslash.github.io/sympyle/tutorials/
+All tutorials are under docs/source/tutorials and interactible at https://harveyslash.github.io/sympyle/ (under the tutorials section)